Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 teaching: 15
 exercises: 15
 questions:
+- "Why do we need GPUs?"
+- "What is CUDA programming?"
+- "How is GPU code profiled?"
 - "How do I use the HemeLB library on a GPU?"
+- "What is the performance like?"
+- "What is a 1-to-1, 2-to-1 relationship in GPU programming"
 objectives:
-- "What is the performance like?"
+- "Understand and implement basic concepts of GPUs and CUDA"
+- "Implement HemeLB using a GPU"
 keypoints:
 - "Knowing the capabilities of your host, device and if you can use a CUDA-aware MPI runtime is required before starting a GPU run"
 ---

-## GPUs - Why do we need GPUs?
+## Why do we need GPUs?

 A Graphics Processing Unit (GPU) is a type of specialised processor originally designed to accelerate graphics rendering, this includes video games.
 GPUs can have thousands of cores, which can perform tasks